Rods

 A Tenkara Rod or ...

 There has been an ongoing controversy in the US - ever since I imported the first Soyokaze - about what exactly is a tenkara rod.
 Personally, I think that is the wrong question to ask.
 Rather than ask what is a tenkara rod, a better question is what rod is best suited to the type of fishing you want to do.
-It might very well be a tenkara rod, but then again, depending on the type of fishing you want to do either a seiryu rod or a keiryu rod might be a better choice.
+It might very well be a tenkara rod, but then again, depending on the type of fishing you do either a seiryu rod or a keiryu rod might be a better choice.

 Seiryu rods are designed for smaller fish in streams with modest current.
 The Japanese use them for chubs and dace.
 Most Americans use them for smaller trout - and they are wonderful light, sensitive rods for fishing smaller streams.

 Carp rods, not surprisingly, are designed for catching carp.
 People have used tenkara rods for carp.
 Carp have broken tenkara rods.
 I would urge people who want to target larger fish, whether carp, channel cats, or schoolie stripers to use rods actually designed for larger fish.
+And for really big fish, there are salmon rods rated for 40 pound tippets!

 Go to the Source

-Over the last few years, a lot of small companies have sprung up and are offering tenkara rods - in some cases the very same rod with a different name and paint job.
-Some I've fished with and some I haven't, but I can assure you that there is a big difference between a rod designed and built by a Japanese company with a long history of making tenkara rods and a rod bought by a startup company over the internet from an outfit in China that has been making tenkara rods for only a few years.
-Even the best known US company has only been making rods (in China) for a few years.
-Tenkara is a traditional Japanese fishing style, it only makes sense to buy from companies that grew up with that tradition.
+Some I've fished with and some I haven't, but I can assure you that there is a big difference between a rod designed and built by a Japanese company with a long history of making tenkara rods and a rod made in China by a company that has been making tenkara rods for only a few years.
+Tenkara is a traditional Japanese fishing style, it isn't a traditional Chinese fishing style.
+It makes sense to buy from companies that grew up with that tradition.

 If you want the best, follow the tradition.
 Go to the source.